Overview

 • The ten Gold Medal winners with the highest scores in the Preliminary Round will advance to the Final Round.
 Additional participants may qualify in case of tied scores.

-• The finalists will be announced on 1 November 2025 on the Future Leaders website.
+• The finalists will be announced on 1 November 2026 on the Future Leaders website.
 If you are a finalist, you will be contacted by the organizers to confirm your participation in the final round.

-• The Live Final Round is scheduled to take place at the Bangkok Art and Cultural Center on Saturday 22 - Sunday 23 November 2025, from 10:30 a.m. to 7:00 p.m.
+• The Live Final Round is scheduled to take place at the Bangkok Art and Cultural Center on Sunday 29 November 2026, from 10:30 a.m. to 7:00 p.m.
 Your competition time slot will be announced approximately 2 weeks before the competition date.

 • Speech